infranx/infranx/README.md

 # Hi there! 👋

-My name is Lucas Infran, I'm from Brazil!
-Average Java developer.
-I've been working with creating minecraft plugins since 2019.
+Helo!
+My name is Lucas Infran.
+I am from Brazil!
+I'm a basic Java developer.
+I've been creating minecraft plugins since 2019.

 **A little more about me 💡**
 - 📗 Current CEO and Lead Developer [@H4desNetwork](https://github.com/H4desNetwork).